§ 115C-218.45. Admission requirements.

 (3) Limited to no more than fifteen percent (15%) of the school's total enrollment, unless granted a waiver by the State Board of Education, the following:

 b.
-Children of the charter school's board of directors.
+Children or grandchildren of the charter school's board of directors.

 (4) A student who was enrolled in the charter school within the two previous school years but left the school (i) to participate in an academic study abroad program or a competitive admission residential program or (ii) because of the vocational opportunities of the student's parent.